JagsJulia/Jags.jl/README.md

 ```
 All parameters to compile and run the Jags script are implicitly passed in through the model argument.

 The Line2 example shows how to run multiple Jags simulations in parallel.
-In the most simple case, e.g. 4 commands, each with a single chain, can be initialized with an 'inits' like shown below:
+The most simple case, e.g. 4 commands, each with a single chain, can be initialized with an 'inits' like shown below:
 ```
 inits = [
   @Compat.Dict("alpha" => 0,"beta" => 0,"tau" => 1,".RNG.name" => "base::Wichmann-Hill"),